Food for thought: don't miss the 2013-2014 season of the Science & Technology Discovery Series!

-The Science & Technology Discovery Series highlights exciting breakthroughs in science and technology with exclusive presentations from our state's leading researchers and technologists.
+The Science & Technology Discovery Series is a monthly breakfast program that highlights exciting breakthroughs in science and technology with exclusive presentations from our state's leading researchers and technologists.
 The program is designed for business and community leaders who want to stay on top of important advancements being made at our innovative companies and research institutions.
-Speakers are experts in their fields and have included Nobel laureates and National Academy of Sciences members.
+Speakers are experts in their fields and have included Nobel laureates and National Academies members.

-Presentations are held the second Friday of each month, September through May, from 7:30 to 9:00 a.m. at the Rainier Club in downtown Seattle.
-The intimate setting, with approximately 60 attendees per breakfast, includes a breakfast buffet, time for networking with Puget Sound region business and community leaders, a Q&A session following the speaker's presentation, and an opportunity to meet the speaker.
+Presentations are held September through May, from 7:30 to 9:00 a.m. at the Rainier Club in downtown Seattle.
+Each Discovery Series program includes a breakfast buffet, time for networking with regional business and community leaders, a Q&A session following the speaker's presentation, and an opportunity to meet the speaker.

 Individual Memberships are $295 for the entire 9-breakfast program and are prorated as the season progresses.
 Membership is non-transferable, but includes 2 guest passes for the season.